 Horand became the centre-point of the breeding programs and was bred with dogs belonging to other society members that displayed desirable traits.
 Although fathering many pups, Horand's most successful was Hektor von Schwaben.
 Hektor was inbred with another of Horand's offspring and produced Beowulf, who later fathered a total of eighty-four pups, mostly through being inbred with Hektor's other offspring.
 In the original German Shepherd studbook, Zuchtbuch fur Deutsche Schaferhunde (SZ), within the 2 pages of entries from SZ No. 41 to SZ No. 76, there are 4 Wolf Crosses.

 Beowulf's progeny also were inbred and it is from these pups that all German Shepherds draw a genetic link.
 It is believed the society accomplished its goal mostly due to Von Stephanitz's strong, uncompromising leadership and he is therefore credited with being the creator of the German Shepherd Dog

-A question we often get asked is what is the difference between an Alsation and a German Shepherd?
+A question we often get asked is what is the difference between an Alsatian and a German Shepherd?

 The answer is nothing, it's the same breed of dog.

-The Alsation name is slowly being dropped and the breed is once again known as The German Shepherd.
+The Alsatian name is slowly being dropped and the breed is once again known as The German Shepherd.